Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 WHAT does it cost to join the RMFTC?

-- Monthly dues are $25
+• Monthly dues are $35

 WHAT happens if I get transferred before I finish my flight training?

-- You may obtain copies of your RMFTC training records to take with you; this
+• You may obtain copies of your RMFTC training records to take with you.
+This

-information plus your logbook will document your progress to date, which you may
+information, plus your logbook, will document your progress to date, which you may

 continue at another military flying club (if available), or at a civilian flight training

-center. - Military aero (flying) clubs are located at Air Force, Navy, and Army bases around the
+• Military aero (flying) clubs are located at Air Force, Navy, and Army bases around the

 world.
 For a complete listing, go to: http://public.afsv.net/Aero/Directory.htm